mastodon/redis_namespace_migration/README.md

    this case it is sufficient to just strip the namespace from all the keys in Redis.
 2. A shared Redis instance used by more than one Mastodon installation.
-   In this case we recommend to use a dedicated Redis instance per Mastodon installation, which means you will need to move keys to another Redis instance and then rename them.
+   In this case you will have to use a dedicated Redis instance per Mastodon installation, which means moving keys to another Redis instance and then renaming them.

 > [!NOTE]
 > If you have read the article linked above you might wonder about